Depression and Anxiety Treatment

 According to a fact sheet by the World Health Organization (WHO), depression is the leading cause of disability across the world, but only one half of those who suffer from it will ever receive treatment.

 Indeed, depression interferes with all aspects of life and it also increases the risks of chronic illnesses and alcohol and substance abuse.
 It has been statistically proven that alcoholism and drug abuse happen more often in depressives than in the overall population.
 It has also been found that one-third of individuals treated for depression engage in alcohol and drug abuse.
 For this reason, it’s equally important to seek assistance and rehab for anxiety and depression while also addressing the substance abuse.

 The relationship between these two occurrences – depression and addiction – is very complex.
 On the one hand, alcohol and drugs serve to relieve the feelings of self-worthlessness, hopelessness, and despair, which are prominent in the depressed.
 On the other hand, there are many overlapping factors that are conducive both to depression and addictive behavior.
 These are chemical imbalances in the brain, family histories, and traumatic experiences.
-Finally, the effects of intoxication can simultaneously mask and exacerbate depressive episodes, making them more frequent and intensive.
+Finally, the effects of intoxication can simultaneously mask and exacerbate depressive disorder episodes, making them more frequent and intensive.
 Like in a vicious circle, this prompts the sufferer back into self-destructive indulgence.

 For these dually diagnosed individuals, rehabilitation and recovery must focus on both issues to be successful and rewarding.
 If they are treated for depression only, the fact they abuse alcohol and/ or drugs will negatively affect their motivation and can even result in life-threatening interaction with antidepressants.
 When they are treated for addiction only, the results of the therapy are not likely to last because the negative thought patterns remain.

 In the beginning, inpatient treatment is recommended, especially if the patient shows or has shown inclinations toward suicide.
 Outpatient treatment could be recommended after a solid network of support has been found.
 If you or a loved one needs a depression San Diego facility, APEX is here to help

 Dialectical Behavior Therapy